 I am a wife, a mother and grandmother.
 After graduating Phi Beta Kappa from Stanford University (it makes my mother happy when I publicize that), I completed a 3-year post-graduate program in biblical exegesis with my husband, David.
 We spent 5 years on staff at McKenzie Study Center in Oregon (back when it was a Study Center; before they started Gutenberg College.)

 Since moving to Virginia in 1990, I developed my passion for teaching.
 In addition to being the Women’s Ministry Director for my local church for over 20 years, I have taught a weekly women’s bible study since 1994.
 It is not unusual for me to teach 26 Wednesdays per year.

 What I do now: Teaching & Podcasting

 Like Ezra, I have set my heart to “study the Law of the LORD, and to do it and to teach His statutes” (Ezra 7:10).
 Wednesday in the Word (this website) supports my teaching ministry.
 The name comes from the Bible study I taught from 1994-2014.

-I offer my bible studies, podcasts and resources free of charge under the Creative Commons Attribution-ShareAlike 4.0 Unported License.
+I offer my bible studies, podcast and resources, free of charge under the Creative Commons Attribution-ShareAlike 4.0 Unported License.

 I do not accept advertising on this site.
 I do not ask for donations.
 But it does encourage me to hear from you about how you used these studies and/or what you learned.